What makes a martyr?

 What should surprise us is the nature of the celebration.
 As with the Tuesday before Lent (call it Mardi Gras/Carnival/Fat Tuesday, whatever you will), it is the attitude that has changed our holy days into holidays, and our holidays into debauchery.

 "Everyone is Irish on St. Paddy's day," I often hear and see on signs and buttons.
 Apparently that means that the Irish are amoral bacchanalians and that Patrick is their Bacchus.

 But I am confidently certain that was not what Patrick had in mind when he first returned to the shores of Ireland to bring those that brought him into slavery into Christ's wonderful light.
 And for us, the island of Ireland protected it from much of the scourges that ravaged Europe and the Western Church.
 Tis the luck of the Irish (and that of the Western Church) that allowed them to protect and then teach the Faith that came to them from Patrick back into the arms of those who gave it to him.

-Let us remember this "holy day" of the gift of Patrick not only for Ireland but to the whole Church, and keep it as a holy-day.
+Let us remember on this "holy day" the gift of Patrick not only for Ireland but to the whole Church, and keep it as a holy-day.

 I arise today

 Through a mighty strength, the invocation of the Trinity,